jimmyman2010/autoskoly/wordpress/wp-content/plugins/types/readme.txt

 = 2.2.4 =

-* Fix an issue with registering custom taxonomies in WordPress 4.7.
+* Added missing mandatory URL validation to file fields.
+* Added support for all custom post types in Toolset Dashboard.
+* Added support for "id" attribute for $parent-post selection in types_render_shortcode() function and [types] shortcode.
+* Added PHP template example files.
-* Implement an alternative escaping mechanism for custom format setting of the date field.
+* Implemented an alternative escaping mechanism for custom format setting of the date field.
-* types_render_shortcode() function and [types] shortcode now allows to use "id" attribute for $parent-post selection
+* Changed the way we store the context of a Types field for string translation (use field group name instead of ID).
-* Exclude Media from post relationships since the current GUI isn't able to support it properly
+* Excluded Media from post relationships since the current GUI isn't able to support it properly.
+* Fixed compatibility issue with registering custom taxonomies in WordPress 4.7.
+* Fixed compatibility issue with direct access to $wp_filter in WordPress 4.7.
-* Fix exporting taxonomies with legacy "object_type" setting that was causing syntax errors in the output XML.
+* Fixed taxonomies export with legacy "object_type" setting that was causing syntax errors in the output XML.
-* Support all CPTs in Toolset Dashboard.
-* Change the way we store the context of a Types field for string translation (use field group name instead of ID)
-* Fix a WordPress 4.7 compatibility issue with direct access to $wp_filter.
-* Make the manipulation with repetitive user field values more similar to post fields.
-Fix a front-end notice when there is only one value in a repeating user Skype field.
+* Fixed manipulation with repetitive user field values making it more similar to post fields.
+* Fixed front-end notice when there is only one value in a repeating user Skype field.
-* Add missing mandatory URL validation to file fields.
-* Add PHP template example files.
-* Fix an issue with Types export and non-latin characters in a field group slug.
+* Fixed issue with Types export and non-latin characters in a field group slug.
+* Fixed regression on the post parent selector caused by the select2 update.
+* Fixed name display instead of slug in term field group edit pages.

 = 2.2.3 =